AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/bigquery.md

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial walks you through the steps to create a base connection for [!DNL Google BigQuery] using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+Read this guide to learn how to create a base connection for [!DNL Google BigQuery] using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

-## Getting started
+## Get started

 This guide requires a working understanding of the following components of Experience Platform: